FiveM-Scripts/Cops_FiveM/README.md

 * /coprem (ID) : remove a cop

 Cop commands :
-* /fouille : check the player inventory (you have to be stick to him)
+* /check : check the player inventory (you have to be stick to him)
 * /cuff : cuff a player (also stick to the player)
-* /amende (ID) (Amount) : force a player to pay a fine
+* /fines (ID) (Amount) : force a player to pay a fine
 * /forceEnter : make the player look at the vehicle and stick to it, cuff the player, use the command to force the player to enter in the vehicle
+For forceEnter, the player MUST be close to the vehicle and look at it

 ## Bugs
 Please share us your bugs by using Github's isssues system